 - Recommended UTM Building Resource

-A UTM link builder or URL builder is a tool that saves you the hassle of manually adding unique UTM parameters to the end of all links that send traffic to your website or blog.
+A UTM builder or URL builder tool allows you to easily add UTM parameters to the end of URLs that send traffic to your website so you can accurately track campaigns in Google Analytics.

 If you are unfamiliar with UTM tagging, UTM (Urchin Tracking Module) codes help you track the sources and channels through which people are coming to your website in Google Analytics and other analytics tools like Mixpanel, Kissmetrics, and Amplitude.